nschlia/ffmpegfs/INSTALL.md

 If songs do not play to the very end and you are using SAMBA or NFS you're in trouble.

 Happens when the files are transcoded on the fly, but never when file comes from cache.
 This is because the result is never exactly what was predicted.

-SAMBA fills files with zeroes if the result is smaller, or cuts off the rest if the file ist larger than predicted.
+SAMBA fills files with zeros if the result is smaller, or cuts off the rest if the file ist larger than predicted.

 NFS arbitrarily sends the correct file, or one that is cut or padded like SAMBA.
 This can be repeated as many times as one wants to - once the file is OK, once not.

 As of yet there seems to be no way around that.
 Maybe NFS or SAMBA can be configured to cope with that, but how to is unknown to me.

 **Make reports "/bin/sh: a2x: command not found"**